5 Different Types Of Roof Overhang & Their Benefits

 4. Flat soffit overhangs

 Flat soffit overhangs are a practical and visually clean option for your commercial property.
 This type of roof overhang extends horizontally from the roofline, providing shade and protection from the elements.
 It creates a sleek, modern aesthetic while helping to shield windows and doors from direct sunlight, reducing energy costs.
 Flat soffit overhangs are also excellent for managing rainwater runoff, directing it away from the building’s walls and foundation.
-Durable and versatile, they’re a smart choice for businesses looking to combine functionality with a polished appearance.
+Durable and versatile, they’re a smart choice for businesses looking to combine functionality with a polished appearance in their parts of a roof.

 Benefits: